BugSwarm/bugswarm/README.md

         COMMON_HOSTNAME=<LOCAL-IPADDRESS>:5000
         ```

-       > The following values are required for authentication, accessing components and APIs used within
-       > the BugSwarm pipeline.
+        > The credentials are required for authentication, accessing components and APIs used within the BugSwarm pipeline.
 Please see the [FAQ](docs/Frequently-Answered-Questions.md) for details regarding the credentials.

-1. Run the provision script:
+2. Run the provision script:

     ```console
     ./provision.sh